CyrusNajmabadi/lang-design/ListPerformance.md

 public ref struct FixedSizeRefList<T>
 {
-    // Where the actual data is stored. private readonly Span<T> _data;
+    // Where the actual data is stored.
+    // This ensures the size of the List is no more than the size of the span. private readonly Span<T> _data;

     public FixedSizeRefList<T>(Span<T> data);

+    // All the same members from List<T>.
+Nothing is virtual and inline-ability
+    // should be very good.

     public int Capacity { get; } // no setter
     public int Count { get; }